andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Envelope encryption flow:
     - KMS creates a Data Key (a temporary key) - use **GenerateDataKey** to get the data key.
     - Your app uses the plaintext Data Key to encrypt large data (e.g., a file).
-    - KMS only encrypts the Data Key with the CMK.
+    - KMS only encrypts the Data Key with the CMK (top level key, the CMK is not encrypted).
     - You store:
       - Encrypted file (encrypted with Data Key).
       - Encrypted Data Key (encrypted with CMK).